ceir-koblenz/wiki-replicator/README.md

 # Wiki Replicator

 This application replicates wikis from a connection plattform and stores them in an nsf for offline use.
-It was developed by Jonas Baier in an endeavor to have access to the content of important wikis during downtimes of the connections platform.
+It was developed by Jonas Baier for CEIR in an endeavor to have access to the content of important wikis during downtimes of the connections platform.

 # Installation

-Create a working directory for the application. ***to be decided***
+Clone the repository and associate the On-Disk Project with a newly created NSF or simply use the compiled NSF.
+Remember to create a working directory for the application.

 # Domino Server